stwater20/RANsomCheck/README.md

 # RANsomCheck

-Ransomware attacks continue to evolve in complexity and sophistication, posing significant challenges to traditional detection methods.
-This project focuses on Windows Portable Executable (PE) files and employs dynamic analysis using Cuckoo Sandbox to generate execution reports, extracting API call sequences as key features for ransomware identification.

-We propose a deep learning-based detection model to address the rapidly evolving ransomware landscape.
-Two numerical representation methods are applied to process API calls, including direct conversion and quadruple-based semantic representation, which capture deeper relationships between API calls.
-Feature extraction utilizes embedding and convolution techniques to capture semantic relationships and structural patterns within API call sequences, enhancing the model's ability to identify ransomware behavior accurately.
-The Transformer model also analyzes the dependencies within API sequences to improve detection accuracy.
+Ransomware attacks are becoming increasingly complex and sophisticated, posing significant challenges to traditional detection methods.
+This study focuses on Windows Portable Executable (PE) files and leverages dynamic analysis with Cuckoo Sandbox to generate execution reports, identifying critical features for ransomware detection through API call sequences.
+To address the rapidly evolving ransomware landscape, we propose a deep learning-based detection model that employs two numerical representation methods for processing API calls: direct conversion and a novel quadruple-based semantic representation, which effectively captures deeper relationships between API calls.
+Our approach integrates embedding and convolutional techniques to extract semantic relationships and structural patterns from API call sequences, enhancing the model's ability to recognize ransomware behaviors with high precision.
+Additionally, the Transformer model is employed to analyze sequence dependencies, further improving detection accuracy.
+The proposed model demonstrates remarkable performance, achieving an accuracy of 99.94%, precision of 99.92%, recall of 100%, and an F1 score of 99.96%, highlighting its reliability and effectiveness.
+Furthermore, we developed a web-based platform using TypeScript, React, and Python Flask, enabling seamless file uploads and comprehensive security analysis.

-Our proposed model achieves:
-- **Accuracy**: 99.94%
-- **Precision**: 99.92%
-- **Recall**: 100%
-- **F1 Score**: 99.96%

-Experimental results validate the model's reliability and effectiveness in ransomware detection.
-Furthermore, the methodology is implemented on a Web platform built with TypeScript, React, and Python Flask, enabling seamless file uploads for security analysis.

 ## Project Links